• Skip to primary navigation

 Oakstead Elementary spring sprint

 Oakstead Elementary is hosting its third annual Spring Sprint for a Healthier Generation on March 16.
-The 5K starts at 7:30 a.m., followed by the 1-mile at 8:15 a.m.
+The 5K starts at 7:30 a.m. and the 1-mile fun run will start at 8:15 a.m.

-Participants of all ages are welcome, and awards will be given in categories beginning for children less than age 5 through adults older than age 60.
+Participants of all ages are welcome and there will be awards in categories beginning for children younger than age 5 through adults older than 60.

 The event encourages families, as well as office workers, to get out and exercise together.